[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 Patterns without -noout

-In this case, the undecrypted certificate requested by the command is displayed as is, followed by the optional expiration date and so on.
+In this case, the undecrypted certificate requested by the command is displayed as is, and the expiration date specified in the option will be displayed.
+To be honest, I don't look at the contents of undecrypted certificates, so it's easier to read if I wear them.

 < /dev/null 2> Pattern without /dev/null